 Cost is just one of several reasons why people may be unable to obtain needed healthcare.
-Local data for delayed care due to costs are not available for this service area.
-In combined UIHO service areas, a higher percentage of Al/ANs (21.6%) report being unable to see a doctor because of cost compared with the general population (13.7%).
+In this service area, 27.9% of AI/ANs report being unable to see a doctor because of cost compared with 12.6% of the general population.
 This difference is statistically significant.